Tutoring Development Sessions & Handouts

 Tutor Development Sessions

 Each semester, we offer various free tutor/mentor development sessions for CMU students who are interesting in refining their skills and understanding of tutoring and mentoring K-12 youth.
-You can sign up for a session as an individual, or as a student organization.
+Contact Judy Hallinen to request training for a student organization.
 We highly encourage all CMU students who are currently working with youth, or plan to tutor/mentor in the near future to attend at least one tutor development session.

 Tutor Development Handouts [pdf]